Blog Layout

 Check for existing UTR

-If you may have had a UTR in the past, an accountant can help search for it in previous tax documents or contact HMRC to retrieve it.
+If you think you have had a UTR in the past, an accountant can help search for it in previous tax documents or assist you with contacting HMRC to retrieve it.

 Expedite the process